BuiltBrokenModding/Assembly-Line/Models/ReadMe.txt

 These 3D creations are created and copy righted by DarkGuardsman.
-They are to be used only for the AssemblyLine mod.
+They are to be used only for the Assembly Line mod.